openshift/enhancements/enhancements/storage/csi-migration.md

 In order to achieve that, we propose two different approaches to be used at different times during the feature lifecycle.

-The first approach is intended to be used once CSI migration is Tech Preview in OCP.
+The first approach is intended to be used for is Tech Preview in OCP.
 The other approach should be used to once we graduate CSI migration to GA.

 ### Tech Preview